What is a tax deduction?

 - Insurance premiums

 - Software, books and magazines

-Remember that each deduction you are claiming needs to have been spent on business-related items and not be a private expense.
-If an expense is for a mix of business and private use, you only can claim the portion that is related to your business.
+Remember that each deduction you are claiming needs to have been spent on business-related items and not be a personal expense.
+If an expense is for a mix of business and personal use, you only can claim the portion that is related to your business.
 For example, if you work from a home office and use your home internet for business, you should not claim the entire amount as a business expense if some of your internet use is personal.

 What business travel expenses can be claimed?

 Travel expenses are a sub-category or business expense that raise questions when it comes to tax deductions.
 A business person or an employee can claim business travel expenses including air, bus, rail and taxi fares.
 For overnight business travel, you will need to keep written evidence of the costs incurred.
 For business travel over six consecutive nights, you will need to record:

 - The type of activity during your travel

 For example, if you are travelling on a sales trip, you can keep a diary outlining who you met with, the location and time, the subject of the meeting.

 You can claim a small business tax deduction if you or an employee are travelling for business purposes.
 This includes modes of transport such as aeroplanes, trains, buses and taxis.
 For overnight trips, you will need to have written evidence of all your travel expenses.
 If travelling on business for six or more consecutive nights, you will need to keep some form of travel diary to document your expenses.
 Learn more about deducting business travel expenses.